celestaria/spotify-app/README.md

 ![Project Video](resources/spotify-api.jpg)

+I created this following the documentation at: https://developer.spotify.com/documentation/web-api.
-Grab your favorite artist's album covers using the Spotify API.
+Displays your favorite artist's album covers using the Spotify API.

 ## Technologies